 - Send it out to a small group of trusted customers and ask them for their thoughts

 - Broadcast your opt-in page to a very limited audience with a low-budget Facebook ads campaign and see how well it performs

 - Ask a few friends in (or outside) your industry to give you their thoughts

-- Post in forums asking whether users would find value in the resource you’re considering creating
+- Post in industry forums asking whether users would find value in the resource you’re considering creating

 - If you’re a Leadpages customer, post it in the Leadpages Facebook community group and ask for feedback!